-2.3.5 Self-Generated Income
+2.3.5 Self-Employment Income

-Self-generated income (including self-employment and farm income) is determined by using a 12-month test period and entering an averaged, annualized amount for the prior month test period.
-If the business ended during the same calendar year and prior to the test period, this self-generated income is not entered on the application.
-Other types of income for the individual or household are entered separately on the application and do not affect the self-generated income entries in the HE+ System.
+Self-employment income (including self-employment and farm income) is determined by using a 12-month test period and entering an averaged, annualized amount for the prior month test period.

+If the business ended during the same calendar year and prior to the test period, this selfemployment income is not entered on the application.
+Other types of income for the individual or household are entered separately on the application and do not affect the self-employment income entries in the HE+ System.

-When a household has more than one type of self-generated income, the losses of one shall be used to offset the profits of the other based only on the income reported on the income taxes.
+When a household has more than one type of self-employment income, the losses of one shall be used to offset the profits of the other based only on the income reported on the income taxes.
 The offset does not have to be applied to only the same household member but can be applied to other household member's self-employment income.
-For purposes of calculating income on the HE+ Application, Rental and Royalty Income (entered in the HE+ System using "Rental Income" (R) income type) shall be included in the offset of losses and profits of self-generated income.
-When there is a realized loss in self-generated income, enter self-generated income as a separate income source and \$0 as the amount for that source on the HE+ Application.
+For purposes of calculating income on the HE+ Application, Rental and Royalty Income (entered in the HE+ System using "Rental Income" (R) income type) shall be included in the offset of losses and profits of self-employment income.
+When there is a realized loss in self-employment income, enter self-employment income as a separate income source and \$0 as the amount for that source on the HE+ Application.

-Self-generated income losses may not be offset by wages, interest income, or government program benefits or self-generated income reported on the Self-Generated Income Report Form (S-GIRF).
-Alternatively, income from wages, interest, or government benefits may not be reduced by self-generated income losses.
+Self-employment income losses may not be offset by wages, interest income, or government program benefits or self-employment income reported on the Self-Employment Income Report Form (S-GIRF).
+Alternatively, income from wages, interest, or government benefits may not be reduced by self-employment income losses.

-NOTE: For the purposes of calculating income, ownership and management of rental property and royalty income (Schedule E) is self-generated income and this income is entered in the HE+ System as "Rental Income."
+NOTE: For the purposes of calculating income, ownership and management of rental property and royalty income is self-employment income and this income is entered in the HE+ System as "Rental Income."

-Net Operating Loss (NOL) reported on line 8a of Schedule 1 shall be ignored and not used to offset any profit of self-generated income reported on the Schedule 1.
-See definitions for more information on NOL.
+Net operating loss (NOL) reported on line 8a of Schedule 1 shall be ignored and not used to offset any profit of self-employment income reported on the Schedule 1.
+See definitions in Chapter 10 for more information on NOL.

-2.3.5.1 Verification of Income - Self-Generated Income
+2.3.5.1 Verification of Income - Self-Employment Income

-The worker shall ask all applicants with self-generated income in the household whether taxes were filed for the prior calendar year.
+The worker shall ask all applicants with self-employment income in the household whether taxes were filed for the prior calendar year.
 If taxes were filed, the tax return must be provided by the applicant.
-Request the federal 1040 form, Schedule 1, and all appropriate schedules.
+Request the federal 1040 form and Schedule 1.
 If possible, use a copy prepared by a professional tax accountant.